Magical Chase: Gameplay

 Magical Chase is a horizontal-scrolling shooter game.
 The story revolves around Ripple, a mischievous apprentice witch at a magic school.
-One day, Ripple's teacher asks her to stay alone at school, but Ripple breaks a promise she made by opening a forbidden book called Sleeping Demons, accidentally releasing several sealed demons that escape into the outside world.
+One day, Ripple's teacher asks her to stay alone at school.
+However, Ripple breaks her promise by opening a forbidden book called Sleeping Demons; in doing so, she accidentally releases several sealed demons into the outside world.
 Remembering that her teacher would turn her into a frog if she disobeyed, Ripple, along with her star maiden friends, Topsy and Turvy, embarks on a quest to return the demons back to the book.
+(Note: Attributed to multiple references:)

 The player controls Ripple, fighting enemies and avoiding obstacles.
 Topsy and Turvy fly around Ripple as support, providing additional firepower.
 The player can adjust the firing direction and the position of the stars.
 These also act as shields, protecting Ripple from bullets fired by smaller enemies.
 Defeated enemies drop lollipops and cakes to refill health.
 Enemies also drop collectible crystals of varying colors and values, which serve as currency in shops.

 Throughout each stage, floating shops run by the pumpkin vendor Halloween Jack appear and are accessible by the player.
 In the Game Boy Color version, the vendor is a girl.
 There are nine magic attacks that can be bought for Ripple, including a rapid shot, a triple shot, a scatter shot, bouncing rings, wave beams, bubbles, and homing shots.
 Ripple has three special magic spells that can be stocked up to six times and saved for use throughout the game.
 These include health restorers, a single-use zapper that destroys all enemies and their bullets, and a power-up that increases the offensive and defensive attributes of the stars.
 Topsy and Turvy can also be powered up with two magic attacks.
 Other items include a speed regulator, a medicine that restores full health, a fruit that extends Ripple's initial maximum health by one, and single-use elixirs that restore health upon depletion.
 However, the shop does not appear during the last stage.

 Each stage has a mid-boss and a boss.
 There are a total of six stages, called seals.
 If Ripple's health runs out, the player can start over or continue from the beginning of the last stage reached with the last weapon acquired.
 There are three difficulty levels: Breeze (easy), Bumpy (normal), and Rough (hard).
 In Breeze, only the first three stages are playable, while in Rough, enemy attacks are stronger.
 In the Game Boy Color version, the highest difficulty level is unavailable, and hint screens are added instead.